jedwood/express-for-APIs/README.md

 ## Beyond Express

-Of course Express is not your only option nor even your best.
+Of course Express is not your only option for creating an API in Node, nor necessarily your best.
 In a future post we'll be taking a look at [Hapi.js](http://hapijs.com/), which proudly carries the "configuration over convention" banner.